Privacy and Credit Reporting Policy

-Pepper Group Limited ACN 094 317 665 and its affiliates (collectively known as "Pepper" and also referred to in this Policy as "us," "we" and "our") seeks to provide the best possible service to its customers by providing the best possible range of financial products and services.
+Pepper Money Limited and its affiliates (collectively known as "Pepper" and also referred to in this Policy as "us," "we" and "our") seeks to provide the best possible service to its customers by providing the best possible range of financial products and services.

 We will only use any personal information we collect about you for the purposes indicated in our policy, where we have your consent to do so, or as otherwise required or authorised by law.
 It is important to us that you are confident that any personal information we collect from you or that is received by us will be treated with appropriate respect ensuring protection of your personal information.

-Our commitment in respect of personal information is to abide by the Privacy Act 1988 (Cth) and any other relevant law.
+Our commitment in respect of personal information is to abide by the Privacy Act 1988 (Cth) in Australia, and the Privacy Act 2020 in New Zealand, and any other relevant law.

 WHO IS PEPPER?

-The Pepper group of companies offer financial products and services and provide credit and finance leases to approved applicants.
+The Pepper Money group of companies, which includes Pepper New Zealand Limited, offer financial products and services and provide credit and finance leases to approved applicants.
 We process and assess information in respect of loan and finance lease applications.
 We act as servicer of loan portfolios operated by other lenders and we also process and assess information when investors invest funds with us.
 We may also market other products and services.

 When we refer to personal information we mean information or an opinion about you, from which you are, or may reasonably be, identified.